RunestoneInteractive/RunestoneServer/pip2/source/Assignments/ps6.rst

 .. activecode:: ps_6_4

-   # first, look through the data structure saved in the variable fb_stuff to get a sense for it.
+   # first, look through the data structure saved in the variable fb_data to get a sense for it.

-   fb_stuff = {
+   fb_data = {
       "data": [
        {
          "id": "2253324325325123432madeup",
          "from": {
            "id": "23243152523425madeup",
            "name": "Jane Smith"
          },
          "to": {
            "data": [
              {
                "name": "Your Facebook Group",
                "id": "432542543635453245madeup"
              }
            ]
          },
          "message": "This problem might use the accumulation pattern, like many problems do", "type": "status",
          "created_time": "2014-10-03T02:07:19+0000",
          "updated_time": "2014-10-03T02:07:19+0000"
        },

        {
          "id": "2359739457974250975madeup",
          "from": {
            "id": "4363684063madeup",
            "name": "John Smythe"
          },
          "to": {
            "data": [
              {
                "name": "Your Facebook Group",
                "id": "432542543635453245madeup"
              }
            ]
          },
          "message": "Here is a fun link about programming", "type": "status",
          "created_time": "2014-10-02T20:12:28+0000",
          "updated_time": "2014-10-02T20:12:28+0000"
        }]
       }

    # Here are some questions to help you.
-You don't need to comment answers to these, but we suggest doing so!
-They may help you think through this big nested data structure.
+You don't need to
+   # comment answers to these (we won't grade your answers)
+   # but we suggest doing so!
+They
+   # may help you think through this big nested data structure.

    # What type is the structure saved in the variable fb_data?
    # What type does the expression fb_data["data"] evaluate to?
    # What about fb_data["data"][1]?
    # What about fb_data["data"][0]["from"]?
    # What about fb_data["data"][0]["id"]?

-   # Now write a line of code to assign the value of the first message in the big fb_data data structure to a variable called first_message.
+   # Now write a line of code to assign the value of the first
+   # message ("This problem might...")  in the big fb_data data
+   # structure to a variable called first_message.
 Do not hard code your answer!
-(Write it in terms of fb_data.)
+   # (That is, write it in terms of fb_data, so that it would work
+   # with any content stored in the variable fb_data that has
+   # the same structure as that of the fb_data we gave you.)

    ====

    import test
-   test.testEqual(first_message,fb_data["data"][0]["message"])
+   print "testing whether variable first_message was set correctly" test.testEqual(first_message,fb_data["data"][0]["message"])

-#.
-Here's a warm up exercise on defining and calling a function:
+5. Here's a warm up exercise on defining and calling a function:

 .. activecode:: ps_6_5

-   # Define a function is_prefix that takes two strings and returns True if the
+   # Define a function is_prefix that takes two strings and returns
-   # first one is a prefix of the second one, False otherwise.
+   # True if the first one is a prefix of the second one,
+   # False otherwise.

-   # Here's a couple example function calls, printing the return value to show you what it is.
+   # Here's a couple example function calls, printing the return value
+   # to show you what it is.
    print is_prefix("He","Hello") # should print True
    print is_prefix("Hi","Hello") # should print False

+   ====

+   import test
+   print 'testing whether "Big" is a prefix of "Bigger"' test.testEqual(is_prefix("Big", "Bigger"), True) print 'testing whether "Bigger" is a prefix of "Big"' test.testEqual(is_prefix("Bigger", "Big"), False)

-#.
-Now, in the next few questions, you’ll build components and then a complete program that lets people play Hangman.
+6. Now, in the next few questions, you’ll build components and then a complete program that lets people play Hangman.
 Below is an image from the middle of a game...

 .. image:: Figures/HangmanSample.JPG